googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Hopefully, with the above table, you have learned what to say “Today” in German (Heute), and what to say “After” in German (Nach).
 Here are some examples that give details about hours and minutes in German.

-How to Tell the Time in German - Hours
+How to Tell Time in German (Hours Format)

 “Es ist 1:30 Uhr” means, it is 1:30 am.
 Did you find it interesting?
 If yes, there are more “Wunderbar” wonderful ways to express Germany Munich time in an hour.
 Germans use military time instead of am/pm time.
 To understand the German clock, you must know the time format.